Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 My maternal grandmother, a native of Veracruz, is an extraordinary cook, boasting culinary skills honed through the mentorship and guidance of formidable matriarchs throughout her childhood.

-Since before I was even born, my mom has kept a journal, serving as a handwritten account of my abuelita's cherished recipes—a possession of unparalleled significance.
+Since before I was born, my mom has kept a journal, serving as a handwritten account of my abuelita's cherished recipes—a possession of unparalleled significance.
 I draw profound inspiration and a deep-seated love for cooking from both my abuelita and mom.

 Growing up, my sister and I eagerly joined our mom in our South Texas kitchen, recreating some of my abuelita’s recipes, from corn tortillas to mole to aguas frescas like horchata (which has inspired many of my chocolate creations).

-Yet, it was the recurring tradition of savoring cups of chocolate caliente during the holidays at my abuelita’s house in Mexico that captivated my curiosity to dive deeper into the history and cultural significance of Mexican chocolate.
+Yet, it was the recurring tradition of savoring cups of Mexican chocolate caliente during the holidays at my abuelita’s house in Mexico that captivated my curiosity to dive deeper into the history and cultural significance of Mexican chocolate.

 How do you approach sustainability in your chocolate production, keeping in mind both cultural roots and environmental impact?